1207 (1st October)

-This was a peace treaty between England and Prince Louis and brought an end to the Baron’s War.
+This was a peace treaty between England and Prince Louis that brought an end to the Baron’s War.

 1219 (14th May)

 William Marshal died.
 Hubert de Burgh took over as regent.

 Henry’s mother, Isabella, married Hugh de Lusignan.
 The marriage gave Hugh and Isabella a large power base in south-west France.
-She wrote to Henry stating that Joan was too young to bear Hugh the heirs he desperately needed and that she had married him to prevent him seeking a French alliance.
-She also asked Henry to grant her lands in Poitou that had been promised to her on her marriage to John.
+She wrote to Henry excusing her behaviour by stating that Joan was too young to bear Hugh the heirs he desperately needed and that she had married him to prevent him seeking a French alliance.
+She also asked Henry to grant her the lands in Poitou that had been promised to her on her marriage to John.
 Henry refused this request.

 1220 (17th May)

 King Henry III was given a second coronation in Westminster Abbey because it was believed that the ceremony used in 1216 was not legal.

 1221 (25th June)

 Henry’s sister, Joan, married King Alexander II of Scotland.

 1224 (23rd April)